CoderBotics-ai/simple-phonetics/README.md

 ```
 java (string list separated by space) < (input file .txt with a list of word separated by break-line)
 ```
+Check the word_dict.txt file on resource folder to check an example of input file.